ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ```
 Here we use the [`readBytes`](https://www.arduino.cc/en/Serial/ReadBytes) method of the `Serial` object.
 This method allows us to read sequence of bytes, which are received via the serial port.
 The method returns an actual number of the read bytes from the serial port.

 Now each command of the control AutoIt script consists of three bytes.
 The first byte is a [**preamble**](https://en.wikipedia.org/wiki/Syncword).
 This is a predefined byte, which signals a about start of the command.
 The second byte is a code of the [key modifier](https://www.arduino.cc/en/Reference/KeyboardModifiers).
 This modifier is pressed together with the key.
 The third byte is a code of the key, which should be pressed.
-For example, If you want to simulate the *Alt+F1* key combination, the command for Arduino board looks like this in hex:
+For example, If you want to simulate the *Alt+Tab* key combination, the command for Arduino board looks like this in hex:
 ```
-0xDC 0x82 0xC2
+0xDC 0x82 0xB3
 ```
 The "0xDC" byte is a preamble.
 The "0x82" is a value of modifier, which matches to the left Alt key.
-The "0xC2" is a value of the F1 key.
+The "0xB3" is a value of the Tab key.

 You can see that there are to conditions to interrupt processing of the received command in the `loop` function.
 The first condition validates the number of read bytes.
 The second condition validates the preamble byte.
 If both checks are passed, the `pressKey` is called.
 There are two parameters of this function: codes of modifier and key.
 The [`press`](https://www.arduino.cc/en/Reference/KeyboardPress) method of `Keyboard` object is used here to hold a modifier until the key is pressing.
 The [`release`](https://www.arduino.cc/en/Reference/KeyboardRelease) method is used to release the modifier.